-2.42 Student Records
+2.40 Student Records

-(a) - Shared Student Records.
+1) Shared Student Records.
 SBBC will comply with applicable state and federal law and administrative rules regarding the sharing of student records and reports and establish procedures that will result in improved services to youth at risk and those involved in the juvenile justice system.
 Pursuant to the FERPA and its implementing regulations, 34 CFR Part 99.38, the information provided shall be limited to that which is necessary to effectively serve the student prior to adjudication, and the officials receiving the information hereby certify by signing this Agreement that the information will not be re-disclosed to any other party except as provided by law.

-SBBC shall share with the parties participating in this Agreement the student information contained in the following school district data fields in order to support the parties' collaborative strategies and programs to provide a coordinated overlay of services to students:
+SBBC shall maintain grade books including Florida State Standards checklists, develop cumulative transcripts for all students, and provide the cumulative transcript to the receiving school district's transition contact a few days prior to the student's release from a DJJ residential facility.
+SBBC shall photocopy and provide to the commitment staffing and with the parties participating in this Agreement the student information contained in the following school district data fields in order to support the parties' collaborative strategies and programs to provide a coordinated overlay of services to students: